-Strains and sprains are a more common type of injury followed by fractures in lower extremities.
+Strains and sprains are more common types of injury followed by fractures in the lower extremities.
 Statistics show that the most injured part in the young population between the age of 12 to 19 is their feet or ankles being 33%, which is double the proportion reported by seniors at 14%.

-Lateral ankle sprain commonly addressed as an ankle sprain is one of the common conditions seen in outpatient physiotherapy clinics.
-Clients presenting with acute ankle sprains have swelling, pain on weight-bearing, lack of movement in the ankle.
+A lateral ankle sprain, commonly addressed as an ankle sprain, is a common condition seen in outpatient physiotherapy clinics.
+Clients presenting with acute ankle sprains have swelling, pain on weight-bearing, and lack of movement in the talocrural joint.

 An ankle sprain is a common injury sustained by individuals participating in recreational sports and physical activities.

-A previous history of Ankle Sprain – In a study based on risk factors for ankle sprain among active university students de Noronha el. reported that the participants with a history of previous ankle sprain were twice as likely to have a subsequent sprain.
-Ankle sprains have the highest re-injury rates of all lower limb soft tissue injuries, with a double fold increased risk of re-injury within one year.
+A previous history of Ankle Sprain – In a study based on risk factors for ligament sprain among active university students de Noronha et. reported that the participants with a history of the previous sprain were twice as likely to have a subsequent sprain.
+Sprained ligaments have the highest re-injury rates of all lower limb soft tissue injuries, with a double-fold increased risk of re-injury within one year.

-- Decreased strength of the ankle and leg muscles may increase the risk of sustaining an ankle sprain
+- Decreased strength of the ankle and leg muscles may increase the risk of sustaining a sprain

 - Impairments in postural balance